-AN-arch-evo-req-038 The AN architecture is required to support the ability for the AN to customize controllers which can be deployed in various types of underlay networks, based on the characteristics of these underlay networks.
-AN-arch-evo-req-039 The AN architecture is required to support decomposition of controller designs into parts, which can be mapped to various parts of the underlay network based on the capabilities and requirements.
+AN-arch-evo-req-032 The AN architecture is required to support the ability for the AN to customize controllers which can be deployed in various types of underlay networks, based on the characteristics of these underlay networks.
+AN-arch-evo-req-033 The AN architecture is required to support decomposition of controller designs into parts, which can be mapped to various parts of the underlay network based on the capabilities and requirements.
 NOTE 1 - Example of decomposition is splitting of user plane programs into modules which can be hosted in various user plane functions in the underlay network.
 NOTE 2 - Example of considerations while decomposition of controller designs is resource requirements of the controllers and capabilities of the underlay network.
-AN-arch-evo-req-040 The AN architecture is recommended to support monitoring and optimization of decomposition, design, placement or deployment of controllers in various parts of the underlay network.
-AN-arch-evo-req-041 The AN architecture is required to support composition of controllers deployed in various parts of the underlay network to form complex controllers.
+AN-arch-evo-req-034 The AN architecture is recommended to support monitoring and optimization of decomposition, design, placement or deployment of controllers in various parts of the underlay network.
+AN-arch-evo-req-035 The AN architecture is required to support composition of controllers deployed in various parts of the underlay network to form complex controllers.
+AN-arch-evo-req-036 The AN architecture is recommended to enable the integration and the plugin of algorithms into controllers.
+NOTE - Algorithms may be third party provided algorithms, machine learning or artificial intelligence models The AN architecture is recommended to enable AN discovery of service AN-arch-evo-req-037 level trade-offs.
+NOTE - An example of service level trade-offs is greater accuracy of inference versus larger resource for training of AI/ML models.
+AN-arch-evo-req-038 The AN architecture is recommended to support adaptive design of controllers using hardware adaptation techniques.
+NOTE 1 - Examples of hardware adaptation techniques include detection of hardware capabilities and adaptive design.
+NOTE 2 - Examples of hardware adaptation techniques include optimization of AI/ML models to FPGA architectures.
+Adaptive design may involve considerations of design trade-offs such as energy efficiency, accuracy, etc. AN-arch-evo-req-039 The AN architecture is recommended to provide capabilities for the AN to support feedback and optimization of hardware adaption process for controllers.
+NOTE - For example, the hardware adaptation process for controllers may involve (1) translation of high-level description to an intermediate representation amenable to optimization, (2) optimization considering the design trade-offs, and (3) hardware implementation and integration.
+The translation and optimization steps above may themselves be tuned based on monitoring and feedback from the controllers integrated in the hardware.